Helping them succeed

 How does WPI help the students prepare for their travel?

-Is it ok if a project evolves or changes in scope over time?
+Is it fine if a project evolves or changes in scope over time?

-What's the biggest challenge you see the students facing?
+What's the biggest challenge you see the students facing in Bar Harbor?

-What makes the off-campus IQP experience distinctive for the student?
+What exactly makes the off-campus IQP experience distinctive for the student?

-How do you see the students change over the entirety of the project experience?
+How do you see the students change over the entirety of the Bar Harbor project experience?

-How do you define success for the students at the completion of an IQP?
+How do you define success for the students at the completion of an IQP in Bar Harbor?

-Do you think students continue to reflect on their IQP experience down the road?
+Do you personally think that students continue to reflect on their IQP experience down the road?

 How often do former students contact you to reflect on their experience?